zhengxwen/gdsfmt/README.md

 gdsfmt: R Interface to CoreArray Genomic Data Structure (GDS) files
 ===

-Version: 1.1.2
+Version: 1.1.2.1

 [![Build Status](https://travis-ci.org/zhengxwen/gdsfmt.png)](https://travis-ci.org/zhengxwen/gdsfmt)

 ## Features

 This package provides a high-level R interface to CoreArray Genomic Data Structure (GDS) data files, which are portable across platforms and include hierarchical structure to store multiple scalable array-oriented data sets with metadata information.
 It is suited for large-scale datasets, especially for data which are much larger than the available random-access memory.
 The gdsfmt package offers the efficient operations specifically designed for integers with less than 8 bits, since a single genetic/genomic variant, such like single-nucleotide polymorphism, usually occupies fewer bits than a byte.
-Data compression and decompression are also supported.
+Data compression and decompression are also supported with relatively efficient random access.
 It is allowed to read a GDS file in parallel with multiple R processes supported by the parallel package.

 ## Importance